Linaro/Connect/_posts/bkk19/sessions/2019-02-08-enable-debug-tools-on-golang-for-arm-platform-msan-tsan.md

   and is a part of compiler-rt in LLVM.<br /> <br /> In this presentation I will share<br /> 1, What are MemorySanitizer and ThreadSanitizer<br /> 2, The algorithms of the two detectors<br /> 3, The relationship between them and LLVM<br /> 4, How to port
-  them into Golang on arm64<br /> 5, The example used in Golang'
+  them into Golang on arm64<br /> 5, The example used in Golang
 future_image:
   featured: 'true'
   path: /assets/images/featured-images/bkk19/BKK19-102.png